JenBerry/responsive-email/README.md

 Some people advocate using media queries for the clients that do support them, to set the width on larger screens.
 However this causes issues with web-based clients in that the width detected by the media query is the full width of the browser, not the part of it that the email is in.
 And anyway, this wouldn't fix Outlook.

 In Apple Mail, it turns out that it allows max-width on block level elements, but not on table elements.
 So a quick fix is to add the style `display:block` to our table.
-This also fixes Outlook 2011 on mac, because this version of Outlook, like Apple Mail, uses WebKit, and is therefor farely sensible.
+This also fixes Outlook 2011 on mac, because this version of Outlook, like Apple Mail, uses WebKit, and is therefore farely sensible.
 (It also turns out that this cures Lotus Notes 8 of it's crazyness as well, although it doesn't fix the max-width problem.)

 But what about the rest of Outlook and Lotus Notes?
-Thankfully microsoft have been very helpful, and given us some conditional code that only they will render.
+Thankfully Microsoft have been very helpful, and given us some conditional code that only they will render.
 It looks like this:

 ```
 <!--[if (gte mso 9)|(IE)]>